-The application has recently undergone a transformation so that it is now fully compatible with iOS 8/9 as well as the iPhone 6s, allowing for you to dissect your text on an even bigger screen.
+The application has recently undergone a transformation so that it is now fully compatible from iOS 8 upwards as well as the iPhone 6s, allowing for you to dissect your text on an even bigger screen.
 Lickability’s approach in the market is unique and some users have sworn by it, especially in regards to improving comprehension rate.

 This being said, some users have raised issues with how it converts lists containing bullet points, and when bullet points make up the majority of lists, this is a considerable issue.